 Public: Residents, workers, and visitors make up the largest audience to reach out to and engage.
 This audience is diverse in age, race, abilities, and viewpoints.
-There will be individuals who participate in a single survey or event and there will be others who follow the comprehensive planning process closely and participate in multiple events.
-The engagement plan ensures the planning process includes diverse and representative voices.
+There will be individuals who participate in a single survey or event and there will others who follow the comprehensive planning process closely and participate in multiple events.
+To ensure the planning process includes diverse and representative voices the engagement plan provides for: